samuel-hunter/ur-game/docs/api-plan.md

 { "request": "$uri" }
 ```

-### Move
+#### Move

-Request for the client player's piece to move from a specific grid position.
+Request for the client player's checker to move from a specific grid position.
 The position is either `"pool"`, to indicate to move from the player pool, or
 an array of two integers to indicate a zero-based grid position.
 Hypermedia
 control reveals itself on game resources as the `move` relation: